 HAZARDOUS MATERIALS-In the event the DBT unexpectedly encounters on the site material reasonably believed to be asbestos, polychlorinated biphenyl (PCB) or other classified hazardous substances/materials which have not been rendered harmless, the DBT shall immediately stop work in the area affected and report the condition to the owner.
-The work in the affected area shall not thereafter be resumed except by written agreement of the owner and DBT if in fact the material is asbestos, polychlorinated biphenyl (PCB), or other classified hazardous substances/materials which have not been rendered harmless.
-The work in the affected area shall be resumed in the absence of any classified hazardous substances/materials or when it or they have been rendered harmless.
+The work in the affected area shall not thereafter be resumed except by written agreement of the owner and DBT if in fact the material is asbestos, polychlorinated biphenyl (PCB), or other classified hazardous substances/materials which have not been rendered hazardous substances/materials which have not been rendered hazardous substances/materials which have not been rendered hazardous substances/materials or when it or they have been rendered harmless.